Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes: Simulation Studies

 Summary statistics based on $B=500$ simulation runs are given in Tables \ref{tab_sbm_type0}--\ref{tab_sbm_type2} for the SBM network.
 Simulation results for the power-law network yield rather similar conclusions and are given in the supplementary material.
 First, Tables \ref{tab_sbm_type0}--\ref{tab_sbm_type2} suggest that as either $N$ or $T$ increases, the parameter estimation accuracy consistently improves and approaches the estimation accuracy of the oracle estimators.
 However, the group membership estimation error rate $\wh\varrho_{NT}$ only gains a significant reduction when $T$ increases, which is consistent with our theoretical findings in Theorem~\ref{thm_member} (a).
 As $N, T$ increases, the overall performance of the proposed method is much better with a $G_0=2$ than $G_0=3$, which is as expected.
 Second, we can see that in {\sc Scenarios 2-3}, the $\wh\varrho_{NT}$'s are much higher compared to those of {\sc Scenario 1} because group separations are much greater in {\sc Scenario 1}.
 The important message from {\sc Scenarios 2-3} is that even if two groups only differ in either momentum parameters or fixed-effect parameters, they can be consistently separated using the proposed method given large enough $N$ and $T$.

-Finally, in all case scenarios, the AE$_{\rm cp}$ values are rather small, suggesting that all confidence intervals approach the nominal coverage probability when $N$ and $T$ increase.
-This provides supports for our theoretical findings in Theorem~\ref{thm_normal}.
+Finally, the differences between the unrefined and refined estimators appear to be rather small.
+In particular, when $G=2$, no membership switch was executed based on Algorithm~\eqref{rfm} since the clustering is relatively easier in this case.
+When $G=3$, the refined memberships appear to have slightly higher clustering errors in most case scenarios with only a few exceptions.
+Nevertheless, in all case scenarios, the AE$_{\rm cp}$ values are rather small for both unrefined and refined estimators, suggesting that all confidence intervals have right nominal coverage probability when $N$ and $T$ are large.
+We can observe that the performances of the proposed estimators gradually approach those of the oracle estimators as $N$ and $T$ increase.
+This leads to further supports our theoretical findings in Theorem~\ref{thm_normal}.